That’s a question I get asked a lot.

 Induction as a package deal

-I know.
-It’s not always helpful when people make unrealistic comparisons, and I apologise if this sounds harsh, but I think it is important to recognize that induction of labour entails a serious level of intervention which might be best thought of as a ‘package deal’.
-Although there are some choices which can be made along the way, some of the core elements of it (including repeated vaginal examinations, ongoing fetal monitoring and medical management of elements of labour, such as the birth of the placenta) are an intrinsic and, sorry, fairly necessary part of that package.
+So synthetic oxytocin interferes with the physiology and symphony of labour, and it has other potential side effects, such as causing the uterus to contract too much.
+This can cause a lot of pain for the woman.
+It can also have detrimental effects on the baby and, in some cases, these can be serious.
+It is for this reason that induction of labour might be best thought of as a ‘package deal’.
+Yes, there are some choices which can be made along the way.
+But some of the core elements of induction (including repeated vaginal examinations, ongoing fetal monitoring and medical management of elements of labour, such as the birth of the placenta) are an intrinsic and, sorry, fairly necessary part of that package.
 Even to those of us who spend our lives stretching the fabric and journeying the boundaries.
 It is not that we’ve stopped trusting women’s bodies.
-It is that we trust the physiology of minimally-disturbed labour, and the drugs used to induce labour are potent substances which interfere with the ability of women’s bodies to ‘do their thing’.
+We absolutely trust the physiology of minimally-disturbed labour.
+But the drugs used to induce labour are potent substances which interfere with the ability of women’s bodies to ‘do their thing’ and which have side effects.
 Therefore, where labour is artificially induced, the effects of these drugs need to be monitored and sometimes compensated for.